River City Psych

 Dr. Sweeney recently relocated to the Richmond area after several years of private practice in Nashville, TN.

 Dr. Sweeney holds a degree in Child Development and Cognitive Science from Vanderbilt University.
-She earned her doctorate in Psychology from the University of Georgia.
+She earned her doctorate in Educational Psychology from the University of Georgia.
 Dr. Sweeney completed her clinical internship and post-doctoral training with the psychology division of the Exceptional Education department of Metro Nashville Public Schools.

 While training in Georgia, Dr. Sweeney worked in a variety of settings, ranging from a university clinic, private practice, and a rural public school system.
 Dr. Sweeney has evaluated children and adolescents for a wide variety of concerns from emotional/behavioral disorders, to intellectual disabilities, to dyslexia.
-She has specialized training in diagnosing autism spectrum disorder.
-During her time at the University of Georgia, Dr. Sweeney’s research focused on social development.
+She has significant specialized training in diagnosing autism spectrum disorder.
+During her time at the University of Georgia, Dr. Sweeney’s doctoral research focused on social development.
 She aided in developing the college’s first intervention for students/young adults with autism spectrum disorder.
 This experience sparked a personal interest in connecting her clients with the most effective evidence-based interventions during the diagnostic process.

 During her time with the Metro Nashville Public School System, Dr. Sweeney worked in a variety of settings, serving children ages 2 to 17.
 In addition to serving preschool, elementary and middle schools, Dr. Sweeney worked in early childhood, serving as part of a multi-disciplinary assessment team evaluating children for a wide variety of concerns, ranging from rare genetic disorders to intellectual giftedness.